 * U.S. third-quarter GDP growth revised higher

-NEW YORK, Nov 27 (Reuters) - The dollar rose on Wednesday helped by upbeat U.S. data even as continued uncertainty about the outlook for a preliminary U.S.-China trade agreement and a shortened holiday week in the United States kept currency moves muted.
+NEW YORK, Nov 27 (Reuters) - The dollar rose against a basket of currencies on Wednesday on upbeat U.S. data in subdued trading as uncertainty about a possible U.S.-China trade deal lingered during a U.S.-holiday shortened week.

-U.S. economic growth picked up slightly in the third quarter, rather than slowing as initially reported, amid a stronger pace of inventory accumulation and a less steep decline in business investment.
+U.S. economic growth picked up slightly in the third quarter, rather than slowing as initially reported, on a stronger pace of inventory accumulation and a less steep decline in business investment.

 “The dollar is definitely supported by the data,” said Alfonso Esparza, senior currency analyst at OANDA in Toronto.

 “The Fed has signaled that is done for the year and good data validates that thinking,” he said.